-In 2011, CytRx sold the rights to arimoclomol and iroxanadine, based on molecular chaperone regulation technology, to Orphazyme A/S (formerly Orphazyme ApS) in exchange for a one-time, upfront payment and the right to receive up to a total of \$120 million (USD) in milestone payments upon the achievement of certain prespecified regulatory and business milestones, as well as single- and double-digit royalty payments based on a specified percentage of any net sales of products derived from arimoclomol.
+In 2011, CytRx sold the rights to arimoclomol and iroxanadine, based on molecular chaperone regulation technology, to Orphazyme A/S (formerly Orphazyme ApS) in exchange for a one-time, upfront payment and the right to receive up to a total of \$120 million (USD) in milestone payments upon the achievement of certain pre-specified regulatory and business milestones, as well as single- and double-digit royalty payments based on a specified percentage of any net sales of products derived from arimoclomol.
 Orphazyme A/S is testing arimoclomol in three additional indications beyond ALS, including Niemann-Pick disease Type C (NPC), Gaucher disease and Inclusion Body Myositis (IBM).
 CytRx received a milestone payment of \$250,000 in September 2018.
 Orphazyme has announced it expects read-outs for its registrational trials in IBM and ALS in the first half of 2021.
-Orphazyme has highlighted positive Phase 2/3 clinical trial data in patients with NPC and have submitted a New Drug Application (NDA) with the U.S. Food and Drug Administration (FDA), which is currently under Priority Review by the U.S. Food and Drug Administration ("FDA") with a target action date of June 17, 2021.
+Orphazyme has highlighted positive Phase 2/3 clinical trial data in patients with NPC and have submitted a New Drug Application (NDA) with the U.S. Food and Drug Administration (FDA), which is currently under Priority Review by the U.S. Food and Drug Administration (EDA), which is currently under Priority Review by the U.S. Food and Drug Administration (EDA), which is currently under Priority Review by the U.S. Food and Drug Administration (EDA), which is currently under Priority Review by the U.S. Food and Drug Administration (FDA) with a target action date of June 17, 2021.
 They also submitted a Marketing Authorization Application (MAA) with the European Medicines Agency (EMA).
 Orphazyme has established an Early Access Program in the U.S. as well as other select European countries.
 They also have established an Early Access Program in the U.S. as well as other select European countries.
 Orphazyme has also received FDA Breakthrough Therapy Designation for arimoclomol for NPC.
 They recently announced arimoclomol will be marketed globally under the tradename MIPLYFFATM.
 CytRx will be entitled to a milestone payment of \$6 million upon FDA approval and \$4 million upon EMA approval, along with royalties and potential additional milestones.